 Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
-Where this is not possible, the SENCo will consult with the child's parents for other flexible arrangements to be made.
+Where this is not possible, the SENCo or Assistant SENCo will consult with the child's parents for other flexible arrangements to be made.
 Other considerations include:

-☐ Keeping staff fully informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher reedback Providing regular training and learning opportunities for staff in all departments on the subject of SEND and SEND teaching.
-School staff should be up to date with teaching methods which will aid the progress of all pupils including those with SEND Making use of all class facilities and space The Head Inclusion of pupils with SEN Iteacher and SENCo oversee the school's policy for inclusion and is ole for ensuring that it is implemented effectively throughout the school. the SENC ol curriculum is regularly reviewed by the Head Teacher together with to to ensure that it promotes the inclusion of all pupils.
-This includes outside the classroom.
-Other strategies used include: Using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary.
-Making sure that individual or group tuition is available where it is felt that pupils would benefit from this provision.
-Any decision to provide group teaching outside the classroom will involve the SENCo in providing a rationale and focus on flexible teaching.
-Parents will be made aware of any circumstances in which changes have been made.
+□ Keeping staff fully informed of the special educational needs of any pupils in their charge including sharing progress reports, medical reports and teacher feedback

+- □ Providing regular training and learning opportunities for staff in all departments on the subject of SEND and SEND teaching.
+School staff should be up to date with teaching methods which will aid the progress of all pupils including those with SEND - □ Making use of all class facilities and space

+10. Inclusion of pupils with SEN

+The Headteacher and SENCo oversee the school's policy for inclusion and is responsible for ensuring that it is implemented effectively throughout the school.

+The school curriculum is regularly reviewed by the Head Teacher together with the SENCo to ensure that it promotes the inclusion of all pupils.
+This includes learning outside the classroom.
+Other strategies used include:

+- □ Using in-class provisions and support effectively to ensure that the curriculum is differentiated where necessary. - □ Making sure that individual or group tuition is available where it is felt that pupils would benefit from this provision. - □ Any decision to provide group teaching outside the classroom will involve the SENCo in providing a rationale and focus on flexible teaching.
+Parents will be made aware of any circumstances in which changes have been made. - □ Setting appropriate individual targets that motivate pupils to do their best, and celebrating achievements at all levels. - □ Reviewing termly whole school provision, monitored by the SENCo.

-best, and celebrating achievements at all levels.
-Reviewing termly whole school provision, monitored by the SENCo. exte Help school will seek advice, as appropriate, around individual pupils, from rnal support services through the termly 'Springboard meetings', Early Unit, CAMHS, the school nurse, the Multi-Agency Safeguarding Hub SBAP.
-11. E valuating the success of provision o make consistent continuous progress in relation to SEN provision the courages feedback from staff, parents and pupils throughout the year.
-We are aware of the need to ensure that our policy for supporting children with SEN is effective and to do this we employ the following strategies: [ Measure the level and form of SEND support at John Clifford.
-Pupil progress will be monitored on a termly basis in line with the SEND Code of Practice. [ Maintain records and informal feedback from parents/carers, staff and external support agencies and children's views on SEND provision within the school. □ Record and monitor formal concerns. □ Measure and evaluate amount of withdrawal taking place within school. □ Review of policy annually by Pupils and Personnel/Strategic Development Committee. [ ☐ The extent to which individuals make progress and meet their targets. ☐ The confidence of staff to identify SEND children.☐ The early identification of children who have SEND.
+The school will seek advice, as appropriate, around individual pupils, from external support services through the termly 'Springboard' meetings, Early Help Unit, CAMHS, the school nurse, the Multi-Agency Safeguarding Hub and SBAP.

+11. Evaluating the success of provision

+In order to make consistent continuous progress in relation to SEN provision the school encourages feedback from staff, parents and pupils throughout the year.

+We are aware of the need to ensure that our policy for supporting children with SEN is effective and to do this we employ the following strategies:

+- □ Measure the level and form of SEND support at John Clifford.
+Pupil progress will be monitored on a termly basis in line with the SEND Code of Practice. - □ Maintain records and informal feedback from parents/carers, staff and external support agencies and children's views on SEND provision within the school. - □ Record and monitor formal concerns. - □ Measure and evaluate amount of withdrawal taking place within school. - □ Review of policy annually by Pupils and Personnel/Strategic Development Committee. - □ The extent to which individuals make progress and meet their targets. - □ The confidence of staff to identify SEND children. - $\hfill\square$ The early identification of children who have SEND.